Mandy-Pu/smart-contract-lottery/README.md

 # smart-contract-lottery
 A smart contract/dApp for creating, manging, and ending a distributed lottery.
+Contains functions for starting, entering, and ending the lottery; winner is selected randomly by requesting a random number from the chainlink oracle.
+Lottery participants have to pay 50 USD to enter the lottery; price feeds from chainlink are used to convert from USD to ETH and vice versa.
+Local testing was performed for the chainlink VRF version 1 while integration testing was performed for the chainlink VRF version 2 (smart contract will not work if it is tested on a local blockchain network).
+Contains python-based deployment scripts as well as unit and integration tests.